solrevdev/solrevdev.github.io/_posts/2020-01-28-timers-in-dotnet-part-2.md

 **Source**

-So, here is the new and improved Timer class.
+So, here is the new and improved Timer in a new dotnet core background worker class.

 {% gist f28ab81363e9875d25b3f3453339a556 Worker.cs%}